BYLAWS OF THE ROTARY CLUB OF ALAMO

 Section 4 – Treasurer.
 It shall be the duty of the Treasurer to have custody of all funds, accounting for same to the club annually and at any other time upon demand by the Board and to perform such other duties as pertain to the office of Treasurer.
 Upon retirement from office, the Treasurer shall turn over to the incoming Treasurer or to the President all funds, books of accounts or any other club property.
 (02-11)

 Section 6 – Secretary.
-An active Rotarian member of the club, will be designated as the Secretary.
 All of the normal day-to-day Secretary functions will be performed by the club’s Executive Secretary (see Article IV, below).
 The Rotarian Secretary will be familiar with the duties of the Executive Secretary and will be prepared to assist or fill in for the Executive Secretary when needed.
 The Rotarian Secretary will be responsible for maintaining up to date the Executive Secretary procedural guidelines and list of duties and responsibilities.
 The Rotarian Secretary will also perform other tasks as assigned by the President.
-(14 – 17)
+(14 – 17 – 20)

 Article IV Executive Secretary